okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Signed request support for generic OIDC IdP is GA in Production

-When customers integrate Okta with an OpenID Connect-based Identity Provider, Okta asks the IdP to authenticate the user with request elements that are passed as query parameters in the URL.
-The new Signed Request Object allows customers to send these parameters encoded in a JWT instead, improving security on the authorization request sent to the OpenID Connect provider or authorization server. <!-- OKTA-489014 -->
+When customers integrate Okta with an OIDC-based IdP, Okta asks the IdP to authenticate the user with request elements that are passed as query parameters in the URL.
+The new Signed Request Object allows customers to send these parameters encoded in a JWT instead, improving security on the authorization request sent to the OIDC provider or authorization server. <!-- OKTA-489014 -->

 #### Client secret rotation and key management is GA in Production

 Rotating client secrets without service or application downtime is a challenge.
 Additionally, JSON Web Key management can be cumbersome.
 To make [client secret rotation](/docs/guides/client-secret-rotation-key/main/) a seamless process and improve JWK management, you can now create overlapping client secrets and manage JWK key pairs in the Admin Console.
 You can also create JWK key pairs from the Admin Console without having to use an external tool. <!-- OKTA-489016 -->

-#### Okta Org2Org integration supporting Okta API access using an OAuth 2.0 client is GA in Production
+#### Okta API access with OAuth 2.0 for Org2Org is GA in Production

 The Okta Org2Org integration enables you to push and match both users and groups from one Okta org to another.
 Previously, this integration only supported token-based access to the Okta API.
 You can now [configure the Org2Org integration](/docs/guides/secure-oauth-between-orgs/) to access the Okta API as an [OAuth 2.0 client](/docs/reference/api/apps/#token-based-provisioning-connection-profile-properties).
 This increases security by limiting the scope of access and providing a better mechanism to rotate credentials. <!-- OKTA-493694 -->